chrisguest75/devcontainer_examples/15_arm/README.md

 # README

-Demonstrate a building a devcontainer in ARM architecture on x86.
+Demonstrate building a devcontainer in ARM architecture on x86.

 NOTES: